 1) Otago Optical

-For those looking for transparent, affordable pricing and professional service, then I highly suggest checking out Otago Optical.
+For those looking for transparent, affordable pricing and professional service, I highly suggest checking out Otago Optical.

-Who they are: “We are on a mission to deliver the latest fashion that fits you, with the quality that you deserve, at fair and honest prices.
+Who they are: “We are on a mission to deliver the latest fashion that fits you, with the quality you deserve, at fair and honest prices.
 No pushy personnel upselling pricey products, complicated coupon codes, or messy memberships.
 Just a transparent, trustworthy optical business giving you the best value in spectacles.”

 My opinion: I had a great experience at Otago Optical.
 I had a blast picking a new pair of spectacles, and found the transparent pricing refreshing for the infamously opaque optical industry (puns intended).
 Despite being part of the premium range, the Omata that I got (with lenses and eye test) only costs $120, making it eminently affordable for a titanium frame.
 However, what I appreciated most was the education that Tim imparted.
 I left feeling educated about all things eyewear, which is something I can’t say about other eyewear stores I’ve been in.
 I sense the genuine passion Tim possesses for optometry, as well as his authenticity – he has pride in his work, and it shows.
 For those interested, I did a full review of Otago Optical here.

-In fact, I was so impressed with Otago Optical that I collaborated with them to launch a pair of collab frames.
+I was so impressed with Otago Optical that I collaborated with them to launch a pair of collab frames.

 Where to buy: 264 South Bridge Road, #03-01, Singapore 058813 (look for Kele’s golden pineapple as a landmark).